FaithTiliki/Faithtiliki.github.io/README.md

 Data Aggregation (SUM, COUNT, MIN, MAX, AVG): Used to count the number of rows in a specific group or the entire table, to find the maximum value in a specific column, to find the minimum value in a specific column and to calculate the average value of a specific column.

-Data Filtering (WHERE, BETWEEN, IN,  ORDERBY, GROUPBY AND): Applied filters to select relevant data, including filtering by ranges and lists.
+Data Filtering (WHERE, BETWEEN, IN, LEFT, ORDERBY, GROUPBY, AND): Applied filters to select relevant data, including filtering by ranges and lists.

 Data Source Specification (FROM): Specified the tables used as data sources for retrieval